 - Shape optimization using morphing

-Our research on fluids is carried out with large scale computations using spectral methods, Raynolds Averaged Navier-Stokes (RANS) equation, deep learning and Bayesian optimization.
+Our research on fluids is carried out with large scale computations using Spectral Methods, Deep Learning and Bayesian Optimization.

 You can see examples of what our lab is working on in the Videos section of our website.